- Bottles & cages

 With Multiplayer you can compete online against real opponents.
 This requires a license.
 With the Basic software and a Multiplayer license you can ride in the VR against up to ten real opponents.

 Interactive trainer with electro brake & handlebar computer.
 Includes Tacx Trainer software 4 Basic & Skyliner.
-Suitable for PC/laptop.
+Suitable for Windows PC.
+Tacx Cycling app (tablet) optional, with ANT+ dongle

 Max brake power 950 Watt